 An MWMO Action Grant funded construction of Northeast Middle School’s raingarden in 2016.
 Afterward, the project partners enlisted Carriger’s help again — this time, to involve students in the design of future interpretive signage to be installed at the site.

-Designers from Wetland Habitat Restorations visited a group of Carriger’s seventh-grade students this spring to gather input on how the signs should look.
+Designers from Wetland Habitat Restorations (now Landbridge Ecological) visited a group of Carriger’s seventh-grade students this spring to gather input on how the signs should look.
 In addition to providing feedback to the designers, students designed their own versions of the signs, which were displayed at a recent grand opening celebration.
 The final signage is expected to be installed later this year.

 Northeast Middle School is actually the second public school in the area to be re-envisioned as a “Green Campus.”
 Just a few miles away, Thomas Edison High School has also been upgraded with a series of green features, including a stormwater reuse system, a raingarden, a permeable paver parking lot and a tree trench.
 An MWMO grant helped pay for the upgrades, and — as with Northeast Middle School — designers from Wetland Habitat Restorations worked with the students at Edison to help create interpretive signage.

 MWMO Board Chair Kevin Reich, who represents the area on the Minneapolis City Council, said the two campuses are connected, as many Northeast Middle School students go on to attend high school at Edison.

 “This is really the next generation of sustainably landscaped school campuses inspired by Edison,” Reich said.
 “Both campuses will help to protect our water quality, create new educational opportunities for students and serve as amenities for the entire community.”